Cookies on this website

 Heat networks

 Heat networks, or district heating, are a cost-effective solution for delivering heat in densely populated urban areas where demand for heating is high.
-Heat networks can serve domestic and commercial properties which means that the costs for installing and running the heat network can be shared among a large number of consumers.
+Heat networks can serve domestic, public and commercial properties which means that the costs for installing and running the heat network can be shared among a large number of consumers.

 This technology has been used for many years in cities around the world, and is being constructed in communities across the UK.
 As heat networks tend to serve a large number of buildings, they are often delivered through partnerships between the private and public sectors.